Skip to main content

 I have this laptop here on my desk.
 It’s very easy for me to go and configure it.
 But how would you do that if you had, say 10 virtual machines or 10 physical machines that you need to RDP into?
 And what if it was not only you, but your teammates in your office or department?

-You can ask your IT administrator to configure the Terminal Server, open the port, install the right process, but it doesn’t scale and there’s complexity around identity management.
+You can ask your IT administrator to configure Terminal Server, open the port, and install the right process, but it doesn’t scale and there’s complexity around identity management.

 Terminal Services has taken a back seat to more modern alternatives.
 Explore reasons why Terminal Services is considered a legacy technology: